Cervical Lymph Nodes of the Neck: Drainage & Levels

 💡

 Tip: Lymphatic involvement increases anterior to posterior in the aerodigestive tract.
-Tongue tumours have the highest incidence of metastasis, then floor of the mouth, buccal mucosa, hard palate and finally the lips5
+Tongue tumours have the highest incidence of metastasis, followed by the floor of the mouth, buccal mucosa, hard palate, and lips.
+(Farr, 1980)

 Clinically speaking, there are some generally accepted pathological draining routes.
 For example:

-• Floor of mouth and tongue tumors tend to spread to levels I through III
+• The floor of mouth and tongue tumors tend to spread to levels I through III

 • Laryngeal tumors tend to spread to levels II through IV